Preparing for the New Normal in Events

 What products and services make your agency the right choice for brands looking to pivot, plan and recover?

 Delivering on great ideas while providing realistic execution solutions and being a trustworthy partner is most important to our Southport team.
-One of the things we have focused on during this time when events are at a standstill, is great fulfillment ideas.
+One of the things we have focused on during this time when events are at a standstill, is great marketing fulfillment ideas.
 Keeping in touch with brands’ customers is crucial right now.
 This could mean sending out a safety kit to customers, providing a gift that rewards or shows you’re thanking them for their brand loyalty, or supporting their community efforts.